10 Hard-Bargaining Tactics to Watch Out for in a Negotiation

 Some negotiators seem to believe that hard-bargaining tactics are the key to success.
 They resort to threats, extreme demands, and even unethical behavior to try to get the upper hand in a negotiation.

-In fact, negotiators who fall back on hard-bargaining strategies in negotiation are typically betraying a lack of understanding about the gains that can be achieved in most business negotiations.
-When negotiators resort to hard-bargaining tactics, they convey that they view negotiation as a win-lose enterprise.
-A small percentage of business negotiations that concern only one issue, such as price, can indeed be viewed as win-lose negotiations, or distributive negotiations.
+In fact, negotiators who fall back on hard-bargaining strategies are typically betraying a lack of understanding about the gains that can be achieved in most business negotiations.
+When negotiators rely on hardball tactics, they signal that they view negotiation as a win-lose enterprise.

 Claim your FREE copy: BATNA Basics